Xeks4237/NV-GOD/README.md

-THIS REPO IS DISCONTINUED

-All Distros of NeoVim and NeoVim byself sucks,
-I am moving to vscode 😭(code-oss more exactly)

-NV-GOD is a Best NeoVim Distro
+NV-GOD is a Best NeoVim Distro (in future, work in progress...)

 NV-GOD is creted by Me, because other distros of NeoVim like LazyVim or AstroNVim uses their own repos like a some pack with different pre-configured options, plugins, autocmds and etc. It's a easy and good choise for devs and new users but for advanced users like me who wants to use their work like a base for their own configs, it's a big headache to work with.